-Our example will build a flow to process daily product usage events stored in BigQuery, and publish each day’s new records to a different BigQuery dataset.
+Our incremental data example will build a flow to process daily product usage events stored in BigQuery, and publish each day’s new records to a different BigQuery dataset.

 1. Getting started

-To get started, you will want to connect your Trifacta workspace to your transactional system.
+To get started with your incremental load, you will want to connect your Trifacta workspace to your transactional system.
 Depending on your Trifacta edition, the available relational connections vary.
 Refer to our documentation for instructions on how to establish a JDBC connection to your source system.

 (If you don’t yet have a Trifacta account, you can sign up here for free: https://www.trifacta.com/start-wrangling/)